nivasan1/math-notes/distributed_systems.md

     - Organize validators into sequencers, punish misbehaviour
     - Validators selected to sequence shards via an on-rollup sequencer (think of randao selection of committees)
     - Clients generate fraud proofs and post to DA
+## Two-Phased Commit
+- **scenario**
+  - Data stored (replicated or sharded) among multiple services
+  - Want to atomically commit txs (data-operations on entries across clusters).
+How to do this?
+- **response**
+  - Cannot make operations atomic w/o responses from other nodes (i.e tx is cross cluster, one applies other does not = bad)
+  - **prepare**
+    - Nodes promise to carry out operation (if possible)
+  - **commit**
+    - Nodes carry out
+- What happens if only prepare?
+  - Suppose some nodes get required prepares, but other nodes don't?

+## PBFT
+- **model**
+  - Asynchronous network
   -
 ## Gasper
+ - Mental model
+   - Finality separated from block-production
+   - Casper is analog of tendermint. i.e justification (pre-vote) -> finalization (pre-commit)
  - Casper FFG + LMD GHOST
     - FFG (provides finality for blocks produced)
         - Denotes certain blocks as `finalized`, agnostic to underlying consensus engine (POW, POS, etc.)